microbiome/OMA/30_differential_abundance.md

 }
 </style>

-## Differential abundance analysis

 This section provides an introduction to Differential Abundance Analysis (DAA), which is used to identify differences in the abundances of individual taxa (at any taxonomic level) between two or more groups, such as treatment and control.
-Here, we demonstrate its implementation on peerj13075, one of the [mia datasets](#package-data).
+Here, we demonstrate its implementation on Tengeler2020, described in chapter
+\@ref(tengeler-desc).

 The goal of DAA is to identify biomarkers of a certain phenotype or condition, and gain understanding of a complex system by looking at its isolated components.